chanakalin/trync/README.md

 # trync
-Open source IoT powered application for maintaining saturated environmental conditions in medical storage and transporation
+**trync** is an open source IoT powered application for logging environmetal conditions and maintaining saturated environmental conditions in medical storage and transporation.